A Guide to Dryslwyn Castle and Paxton’s Tower

-Last time out we spent the day exploring the amazing Carreg Cennen and Dinefwr Castles, both overlooking the Towy Valley.
+Last time out we spent the day exploring two amazing Welsh castles; Carreg Cennen and Dinefwr Castles, both overlooking the Towy Valley.

 We ran out of time on the day, but the views down the valley (and an amazingly clear day!) had us longing to check out Dryslwyn Castle and Paxton’s Tower on the hill above.